 Employers can be held vicariously liable for injuries to third parties caused by auto accidents triggered by distracted employees.
 If your employees must drive company autos to perform their job duties, you and your workers should be insured for auto liability under a business auto policy.

 If your workers drive their personal vehicles on behalf of your business, your policy should include non-owned auto liability coverage.
 The latter protects your firm against claims arising out of accidents involving vehicles you don't own.
 Non-owned auto liability coverage does not cover claims filed against your employees.
 Such claims can be insured via an endorsement called Employees as Insureds.

 Cell Phone Policy

 As an employer, you are obligated to safeguard your employees from injuries they might sustain on the job.
 You can help protect them against auto accidents by developing a written policy on the use of cell phones while driving.
 The safest approach is to prohibit employees from using cell phones when they drive.

 Once you have put your cell phone policy into practice, you will need to enforce it.
-You can use fleet telematics to monitor employees' use of cell phones while driving.
+You can use insurance technology (such as telematics) to monitor employees' use of cell phones while driving.
 An alternative is an app that shuts off cell phones when vehicles are in motion.